Sources of Ancient history of India

 - The coins throw light on economic history.

-- The largest number of Indian coins date to the post – Mauryan period.
+- The largest number of the Indian coins date to the post – Mauryan period.

 - Guptas issued the largest number of gold coins.